-Here are some Bible promises of hope through any time of trouble:
+Here are some Bible promises of deliverance from the end-time troubles:

 -“The Lord also will be a refuge for the oppressed, a refuge in times of trouble.
 And they that know thy name will put their trust in thee: for thou, Lord, hast not forsaken them that seek thee” (Psalm 9:9-10).